lambdaclass/concrete/docs/FAILURE_STRATEGY.md

 1. **Abort-only**: no panic, no unwinding, no catch.
 This is permanent.
 2. **Defer runs on normal paths**: every return, `?`, break, continue, scope exit.
-3. **Defer skipped on abort/signal**: the process is dying; the OS cleans up.
+3. **Defer skipped on abort/signal**: hosted execution terminates; freestanding invokes its non-returning handler.
+Neither promises language cleanup.
 4. **No leak on normal paths**: linear ownership + defer guarantees cleanup.
-5. **Leak on abort is acceptable**: process termination reclaims everything.
+5. **Abort cleanup is profile-scoped**: hosted OS reclamation is an environmental fact, not a language guarantee; freestanding targets must name their handler and resource assumptions.
 6. **FFI is trust-based**: extern function contracts are not mechanically verified.
 7. **Proved code avoids all failure sources**: by construction (no capabilities, no raw pointers, no allocation).
 8. **Integer overflow and array OOB are known gaps**: documented, not yet mitigated at runtime.